Skip to Content

 Perfect winter sun destination in Europe

-The beaches in Fuerteventura, one of the main Canary Islands in Spain, are for instance a perfect place to enjoy a non-typical European vacation in winter.
+The beaches in Fuerteventura, one of the main Canary Islands in Spain, are, for instance, a perfect place to enjoy a non-typical European vacation in winter.

-Amongst the Canary archipelago, Fuerteventura has the largest extension of picture-perfect sandy beaches that will instantly take you to a paradise.
+Amongst the Canary archipelago, Fuerteventura has the largest extension of picture-perfect sandy beaches that will instantly take you to paradise.

 The golden sand beaches situated near the large sand dunes of the Corralejo Natural Park or the white sand beaches around El Cotillo in the Northwest will make you feel in the Caribbean.

-Fuerteventura has great has flight connections from Continental Spain, Germany, and the UK, and you can also get there easily by ferry from Lanzarote Island.
+Fuerteventura has great flight connections from Continental Spain, Germany, and the UK, and you can also get there easily by ferry from Lanzarote Island.

 Gabor at Surfing The Planet

-25. Munich, Germany
+39. Munich, Germany

 Christmas in Munich